drmikehenry/install-linux/install-linux.md

   - UBUNTU (Note: This entails more groups than `poweruser` has):

-        for i in adm cdrom sudo plugdev lxd lpadmin sambashare video; do usermod -aG $i someuser
+        for i in adm cdrom sudo plugdev lxd lpadmin video; do usermod -aG $i someuser
         done